niclaszockt97/Peyota_Mod_1_20_1/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the enhancment**
-A clear and concise description of what the bug is.
+A clear and concise description of what the enhancment is.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the enhancment here.